 Yes, we’re talking about Dash. 😇

 Our digital asset management platform is the home for visual content.
 That includes video, images, brand documents, logos - the list is endless.
-It’s a place you and your team can go to search for the latest ad, send clips to resellers and deploy content to your marketing channels. 🚀 Check out Barney’s blog post about storing videos in Dash.
+It’s a place you and your team can go to search for the latest ad, send clips to resellers and deploy content to your marketing channels. 🚀 Check out Barney’s blog guide to video digital asset management.

 Or jump straight in with a free trial. 👇